than ourselves but from realizing our kinship with all beings."

 I couldn't put the book down.

 Although I had read Chogyam Trungpa's classic works back in the day, and spend a bit of time with Tibetan Buddhist communities in Madison WI and Woodstock NY over the years, my primary focus had never turned to Tibetan practices.
 To be honest, as I had experienced in some Hindu settings, I was pretty turned off by the somewhat gaudy opulence and what appeared to be a "guru-driven," highly ritualistic approach to spirituality.
-The relative simplicity of the American incarnations of both Zen and Theravada seemed much more in tune with my own, moderately Marxist, sensibilities.
+The relative simplicity of the American incarnations of both Zen and Theravada seemed much more in tune with my own, working class, moderately Marxist, sensibilities.

 Starting Where I Was